desiredpersona/blog-old/_posts/2016-05-11-disqus-comments-jekyll.md

 Done!

-Disqus comments should now be working correctly.
+Your Disqus comment system should now be working correctly after you push these changes to your live website.

 Let me know in the comments if you found this tutorial helpful?